-- ✓ Indirect expenses (for example, phones, supplies, physical space, etc.) - ✓ Daily direct expenses (for example, staff, equipment, transportation, etc.) - ✓ Other direct expenses (for example, supervision, training, evaluation, etc.)
+- ✓ Indirect expenses (phones, supplies, physical space, etc.). - ✓ Daily direct expenses (staff, equipment, transportation, etc.). - ✓ Other direct expenses (supervision, training, evaluation, etc.).

-Many of these questions should sound familiar - they are common in grant writing and in the way you may administer your programs.
+Many of these questions should sound familiar - they are common in grant writing and how you may administer your programs.
 However, they are less common as part of a planning process for how to use long-term funding sources most effectively, which is exactly when this level of planning is most important.

-Make sure you are reaching consensus among your key partners with respect to the questions below.
+Make sure you are obtaining consensus among your key partners with respect to the questions below.